chenchun/lctn/README.md

 # lctn

-lctn is a simple command line program to run a process in linux container.
+lctn is a simple command line program to run a process in a linux container.
 It focuses on a brief golang code description of how to implement a linux container runtime.

 # Usage